 - Students may focus their studies by choosing one of five career majors: Medical Devices, Pharmaceutical Discovery and Development, Bioprocessing, Business of Bioscience, or Clinical and Regulatory Affairs.
 Please see career majors for more information about each of the majors.

-- The degree requires completion of 66 credits.
-All MBS students are required to complete two 400-level business credits and two 400-level technical credits.
+- The degree requires completion of 66 units.
+All MBS students are required to complete two 400-level business units and two 400-level technical units.
 See Major & Elective Courses for designations.
-Most full semester courses are 3 credits and most module-length courses are 1.5 credits.
+Most full semester courses are 3 units and most module-length courses are 1.5 units.

 MBS Program Learning Outcomes: